alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

     3. Each level shall be completable within 5 minutes.
     4. One full run shall take no more than 30 minutes.
     5. The player character shall have a maximum number of hitpoints that cannot be exceeded.
+    6. The game shall respond to player input within 0.5 seconds.
+    7. A saved game file shall not exceed 2mb.

 2. Security Requirements
     1. The game shall not store any information about the user.